 Two years later I returned to study with Pichest for a more lengthy period of time to absorb his teachings and philosophy.
 I credit Pichest for the majority of how I apply my techniques and my approach to working with the body.
-I was drawn to his philosophy, attitude and way of teaching.
+I was drawn to his philosophy, attitude, and way of teaching.
 Full immersion in learning the art of feeling and sensing the tension in the body to bring about healing.
-Pichest is always adamant that good comfortable posture for the therapist is crucial not only in self care, but also in transmission of a good ‘feeling’ and receiving information ‘sensing’, in order to know where is best to work and to what depth is beneficial for the receiver.
+Pichest is always adamant that good comfortable posture for the therapist is crucial not only in self-care but also in the transmission of a good ‘feeling’ and receiving information ‘sensing’, in order to know where is best to work and to what depth is beneficial for the receiver.

 Whilst in Chiang Mai I made good use of my time, healing my body receiving massages from many masters and skilled practitioners.

-Mr Nat was one of my preferred therapists, a blind master who practices southern style Thai Massage.
+Mr. Nat was one of my preferred therapists, a blind master who practices southern-style Thai Massage.
 Later I had the pleasure to train with him as well and use many of his techniques as part of my treatment.

-On the same trip I studied the ‘Heart of Yoga’ at the Krishnamacharya Yoga Mandriam in Chennai to understand more about the yogic roots of Thai massage.
+On the same trip, I studied the ‘Heart of Yoga’ at the Krishnamacharya Yoga Mandriam in Chennai to understand more about the yogic roots of Thai massage.
 This lead me to other things, funnily enough to the ‘life of the householder’, to be a father and partner, where I am currently studying patience, communication and cooperation skills

 In 2011 I completed my certificate IV in Massage therapy in Sydney, Australia.